QihongL/RAM/README.md

-# A tensorflow implementation of the recurrent attention model (RAM)
+# A tensorflow implementation of the recurrent attention model

 ## Intro to RAM